spdx/spdx-spec/docs/annexes/spdx-license-expressions.md

   `LicenseRef-MIT-Style-1`, and
   `DocumentRef-spdx-tool-1.2:LicenseRef-MIT-Style-2`

-The current set of valid license identifiers can be found in [spdx.org/licenses](https://spdx.org/licenses).
+The current set of valid license identifiers can be found in the SPDX License List.

 ## Composite license expressions